 Before you can implement static Public IPs in VMs, it is necessary to understand when you can use static Public IPs, and how they are used.
 Read the IP addressing overview to learn more about IP addressing in Azure.

 Azure has two different deployment models for creating and working with resources: Resource Manager and classic.
 This article covers using the Resource Manager deployment model, which Microsoft recommends for most new deployments instead of the classic deployment model.

 This document will walk through a deployment that uses a static public IP address allocated to a virtual machine (VM).
 In this scenario, you have a single VM with its own static public IP address.
 The VM is part of a subnet named FrontEnd and also has a static private IP address (192.168.1.101) in that subnet.

 You may need a static IP address for web servers that require SSL connections in which the SSL certificate is linked to an IP address.

 You can follow the steps below to deploy the environment shown in the figure above.

-You can complete this task using the Azure CLI 2.0 (this article) or the Azure CLI 1.0.
 The values in "" for the variables in the steps that follow create resources with settings from the scenario.
 Change the values, as appropriate, for your environment.